 Minding the Baby was implemented by eight supervisors in 2018.
 The model requires a master’s degree for supervisors; a doctoral degree is recommended.

 Where is the model implemented?

-Minding the Baby operated in 2 local agencies in 1 state in 2021.
-Minding the Baby also operated outside the United States and its territories in Denmark in 2021.
+Minding the Baby operated in four local agencies across two states in 2018.
+Minding the Baby also operated outside the U.S. and its territories in Denmark, England, and Scotland in 2018.